beautiful historic row houses in bed stuy brooklyn

 Herbert Von King Park

 If you’re looking for the neighborhood’s green space, check out Herbert Von King Park in the heart of Bed Stuy.
-This green space was designed by none other than Frederick Law Olmstead and Calvert Vaux, the designers of Brooklyn’s Prospect Park and the infamous Central Park.
+This green space was designed by none other than Frederick Law Olmsted and Calvert Vaux, the designers of Brooklyn’s Prospect Park and the famous Central Park.

 This was actually one of the first parks in Brooklyn too.
 Originally, the park was called Tompkins Park named after Daniel D. Tompkins who was the governor of New York from 1807-1817 and was a well-known abolitionist who also served as Vice President of the United States under James Monroe for two terms from 1817-1825.